VaibhavInCtrl/e3-test/README.md

 - modular architecture
     - decision: split services for agents, drivers, conversations, calls, and webhooks.
-    - why: easy to test, maintain, and scale — each part does one job well.
+    - why: easy to test, maintain, and scale: each part does one job well.

 # GETTING STARTED